edgarhsanchez/dndgamerolls/README.md

 ## Local Data Storage

-- **Characters and app settings** are stored locally in a SQLite database: `characters.db`.
+- **Characters and app settings** are stored locally in an embedded SurrealDB (SurrealKV) database: `characters.surrealdb`.
-- By default on Windows this lives under `%LOCALAPPDATA%\DnDGameRolls\characters.db`.
+- By default on Windows this lives under `%LOCALAPPDATA%\DnDGameRolls\characters.surrealdb`.
-- Older installs may have a `settings.json`; on first run, settings are migrated into SQLite.
+- Older installs may have a legacy SQLite database at `%LOCALAPPDATA%\DnDGameRolls\characters.db`; on first run the app can migrate data into SurrealDB.

 ## Screenshots